dattadebrup/dattadebrup.github.io/_posts/2018-07-20-TUM-RGBD-evaluator-software.md

 featured: true
 ---

 I made this evaluator software while I was starting off to learn and write an visual odometry algorithm from scratch.
-So I was given the task by my mentor at [JdeRobot](https://jderobot.org/)to write a software at first which would ease the process of testing and visualising my odometry algorithm.
+So I was given the task by my mentor at [JdeRobot](https://jderobot.org/) to write a software at first which would ease the process of testing and visualising my odometry algorithm.

 So I came up with this software which would help the user to concentrate only on his/her odometry/SLAM algorithm without worrying about how to access the data , test the performance , accuracy and visualising their algorithm.
 The software does all of these for the user.